 7. Your little(s)

 Your little sister is the person you’re unhealthily obsessed with—she’s your “go-to,” and maybe you have a cute duo name.
-She’s who you pass on your wisdom to and watch grow up—in OPA and in college—and support 100 percent.
+She’s who you pass on your wisdom to and watch grow up—in Omega Phi Alpha and in college—and support 100 percent.

 8. Your pledge class and moms